holdenlee/CoinLang/readme.md

 Compile to bitcoin script and print out using the following.
 (Here 999 is the public key hash.)

     main = putStrLn (compile (std_trans 999))

+See ScriptDefs.hs for how to include various script functions.

 Todo:

 * Compile if-then-else statements.